Young Communist League USA

 The Young Communist League USA (YCLUSA) is a communist youth organization in the United States.
-The stated aim of the League is the development of its members into Communists, through studying Marxism–Leninism and through active participation in the struggles of the American working class.
+The stated aim of the League is the development of its members into Communists, through studying socialism and through active participation in the struggles of the American working class.
 The YCL recognizes the Communist Party USA as the party for socialism in the United States and operates as the Party's youth wing.
 Although the name of the group changed a number of times during its existence, its origins trace back to 1920, shortly after the establishment of the first communist parties in the United States.

-Although independent, in its final years the organization came under direct control of the CPUSA.
-After a backlash by members towards the suspension of elections and ideological shifts towards the right, membership plummeted.
 On November 14, 2015, the CPUSA's National Committee voted to suspend funding to the Young Communist League and the organization was subsequently dissolved.

-In 2019, in the 39th party convention, the organization was re-established.
+In 2019, at the 31st party convention, the organization was re-established.

 History

-Early years

-The 1920 split of the Socialist Party of America affected its youth section as well, the Young People's Socialist League (YPSL).
-The YPSL declared itself an independent organization in the fall of 1919, sympathetic to the left wing which had been expelled or left the party.
-A portion of this "Independent Young People's Socialist League" organization dropped out from activity during this period, while the group's officials, including in the first place Executive Secretary Oliver Carlson, attempted to steer the group to a position of neutrality between the two warring factions of American communism, the Communist Party of America and the Communist Labor Party of America.